 I absolutely recommend Arles as a beautiful destination to visit

 I experienced the infamous #mistral winds for a few days.
 One day it was, literally, breathtaking!!
-We went out for mere basics, milk, and then never left the apartment for the rest of the day.
-Thank god for apps, Netflix, and WiFi.
+We went out for mere basics, milk, etc. and then never left the apartment for the rest of the day.
+Thank goodness for apps, Netflix, and WiFi.
+And I always have lots of images to edit...

 Comments 4